 What will households need to do to make the most of the sun tax?

-With the sun tax closing in on the horizon, there may be some households and businesses with solar feeling a little hopeless towards their future export endeavours.
-But it doesn’t necessarily need to be all doom and gloom ahead.
-There are a few ways in which households can prepare and make the most of these incoming two-way pricing tariffs.
+With the sun tax on horizon, there may be some households and businesses with solar that are feeling concerned about the ongoing value of their solar system.
+But there are a few ways in which households can make the most of these two-way pricing tariffs.

 The first is making the most of solar storage systems, such as batteries.
 With a solar battery installed, households are able to store their unused solar energy for use at a later time, instead of immediately exporting it.
 In terms of the so-called ‘solar tax’, having a solar battery can help households and businesses to accommodate the different export times by allowing them to store their energy until a time of high demand, avoiding financial penalty for exporting at the wrong time.